thingsdb/ThingsDocs/v0/content/data-types/thing/keys.md

 ## keys

-Returns an array with all the property names of a [thing](..).
+The function returns a list with all the property names of a [thing](..).
 The same could be returned using map so the following statement is `true`:

 `.keys() == .map(|k| k)`

 {{% notice warning %}}
-Although the `keys()` and `map()` functions in the example above will return an array with the same order, the order of *keys* in the array is not guaranteed and may be different each time you run the query.
+Although the `keys()` and `map()` functions in the example above will return a list with the same order, the order of *keys* in the list is not guaranteed and may be different each time you run the query.
 {{% /notice %}}

 This function does *not* generate an [event](../../../overview/events).